MenSex Tips

 Does Sleep Play a Role in Getting an Erection While Asleep?

 Given the link between sleep cycles and morning wood, you might be wondering how the amount of sleep might play into this.
-Research suggests that the quality of your sleep can affect how frequently timber morning occurs.
+Research suggests that the quality of your sleep can affect how frequently morning timber occurs.

 One study found that older men who got less sleep at night had lower testosterone levels in the morning, resulting in fewer episodes of morning wood.
 While future studies are needed to explore this link, it’s clear that sleep can play an essential role in overall health, including hormones and morning wood.